Doquey/Learning/Docker.md

 ## How to use it

 The way I can find to learn about docker is to go to the docker tutorial from daedalus: https://daedalus-tech.atlassian.net/wiki/spaces/KB/pages/2413395999/Docker+-+From+Zero+to+Hero

+## Copy a file into a runing docker container

+        docker cp file  container_id:/directory inside the container

+## list all the containers running

+        docker ps